yanheinaung23-eng/Codveda-Data-Analysis-Internship-Projects/01_level_task_projects/README.md

 ## 🎯 Objectives

-1. Inspect the dataset
+1. Inspect and clean the dataset
-2. Clean the dataset for analysis
-3. EDA
+2. EDA
     * Perform statistical analysis by species
     * Explore relationships between flower measurements
     * Distributions and correlations